 With your first sight of the Lefka Ori (as the mountains are known in Greek), you’re overtaken by the urge to explore.
 The entire Cretan landscape is perfect for outdoor activities but no setting is more gripping than the island’s tallest mountain range (reaching 2,450m), which is the setting for so many of the best experiences in Chania.
 More than 50 peaks rising above 2km.
 Distance: 86km

 Hiking in the Samaria Gorge

 Covering the full length of the Samaria Gorge is one of the great hiking trails of Europe and an experience no ‘best of’ list of Chania could ever be without.
 But you don’t need to walk the full distance to feel its majesty.
-Arriving at Xyloskalo, the starting point of the trek down the gorge, you can head through the pine forest in the first part of the gorge to the chapel of Agios Nikolaos (4km) and back and fully enjoy the UNESCO-protected Biosphere Reserve.
+Arriving at Xyloskalo, the starting point of the trail, you can head through the pine forest in the first part of the walk to the chapel of Agios Nikolaos (4km) and back and fully enjoy the UNESCO-protected reserve.

 Exploring the Gigilos trail

-If you’re looking for a lesser-known but equally epic way to enjoy the White Mountains, the Gigilos Trail is a great recommendation.
+If you’re looking for a lesser-known but equally epic way to enjoy the White Mountains, the Gigilos Trail is a great local tip.
 Using the Kallergis Refuge (northeast of Xyloskalo) as your base, the trail offers big, big views and a feeling of total isolation.
 You could hike or even bring mountain bikes from Chania.